-6) Orientation and Education Program

-(a) Disclose details of the company's orientation program for new directors, if any. (updated - May 31, 2016)
+- 6) Orientation and Education Program - (a) Disclose details of the company's orientation program for new directors, if any. (updated July 22, 2016)

 The Bank furnishes all of its directors with a copy of the specific duties and responsibilities of the Board of Directors as prescribed under Items "b" and "c" of Subsection X141.3 of the Manual of Regulations for Banks (MORB) at the time of their election.
-The directors concerned are each required to acknowledge receipt of the copies of such specific duties and responsibilities and certify that they fully understand the same.
+Meetings are conducted with the President and the Corporate Secretary to provide the new directors relevant information concerning the Bank's processes and operations, Manual of Corporate Governance, trading guidelines and schedule of meetings.
+Further, the directors concerned are each required to acknowledge receipt of the copies of such specific duties and responsibilities and certify that they fully understand the same.
 Copies of the acknowledgment and certification are then submitted to the BSP within 20 business days after the date of election.